galbiston/geosparql-jena/README.md

 All the _indexes_ support concurrency and can be set to a maximum size or allowed to increase capacity as required.

 * _Geometry Literal_: Geometry objects following de-serialisation from `Geometry Literal`.
-* _Geometry Transform_: Geometry objects resulting from coordinate transformations.
+* _Geometry Transform_: Geometry objects resulting from coordinate transformations between spatial reference systems.
 * _Query Rewrite_: results of spatial relations between `Feature` and `Geometry` spatial objects.

 Testing has found up to 20% improvement in query completion durations using the indexes.